-The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the prettiest walking trails in the Royal National Park.
+The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 The first section of this easy walk meanders through a patch of scenic bushland, and the second part is on top of the cliffs following the coastline.